cloudmailin/docs.cloudmailin.com/content/receiving_email/examples/ruby.md

 end
 ```

 Thats it!
-We now just make sure that our target is set to `http://yourdomain/incoming_mails` and
+We now just make sure that our target is set to `http://example.com/incoming_mails`
-send our first message.
+(replace example.com with your app's URL) and send our first message.

 For more details see the [POST formats](/http_post_formats/) section.